strycore/fakegir/README.md

 VS Code Support
 ---------------

+For **Pylance** language server (which is the default), you can add extra paths with this setting:

+    "python.analysis.extraPaths": [
+         "/home/USERNAME/.cache/fakegir/"
+    ]

-You can add extra paths for jedi with this setting:
+For **Jedi** language server, you can add extra paths with this setting:

     "python.autoComplete.extraPaths": [
          "/home/USERNAME/.cache/fakegir/"